analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ad-internet-orders.md

 ![image-20220202145749418](images/informer_mapping_adinternetorders-reps-004.png)

-Lastly, if you have Lines with multiple reps assigned to them, with different percentage allotments, then you will need to create a calculated field or Powerscript to calculate the reps amount:
+Lastly, you will need to account for Lines with multiple reps assigned to them, with different percentage allotments.
+This can be done either:

+- Using a Powerscript step manually calculating the rep amount - This will run **AFTER** the second normalize step
+- Using the saved function [calculateRepAmounts](informer-saved-functions#calculaterepamount---usage) - must run **BEFORE** the second normalize step.

+**Manual Rep Amount Calculation - AFTER Second Normalize**

 ```javascript
 // Calculated the Net Revenue Amount field